Kiveton Park crash: Police name three men killed in collision

 Three men who died when the car they were travelling in crashed into a tree have been named by police.

-The car, a white Ford Fiesta, left the road on Kiveton Lane, Rotherham, just after 18:00 BST on Sunday.
+The car, a white Ford Fiesta, left the road in Kiveton Park, Rotherham, just after 18:00 BST on Sunday.

 Martin Ward, 18, and Ryan Geddes, 19, from the Rotherham area, and Mason Hall, 19, from Woodhouse, Sheffield, died at the scene, South Yorkshire Police said.